grobenmarketing/r7-creative-branding/Website Copy/02-results-page.md

 ---

-## CASE STUDY 3: SERVICE BUSINESS — NO SEARCHES, NOW RINGING PHONE
+## CASE STUDY 3: POWER WASH PROS — NO SEARCHES, NOW RINGING PHONE

 **The Problem:**
 Dead Google Business Profile.
 Zero phone calls from online searches.
 Working hard but invisible when it mattered most.